US judge denies bail for ex-Peruvian president Toledo

 Toledo denies the charges.

+Russoniello said the cash was his wife's money, and it was being used to pay for the couple's expenses.

+Karp declined to comment after the hearing, saying only the word "liars" in Spanish as she walked out of the courtroom.

-He was Peru's president from 2001 to 2006 and has lived in California in recent years.
+Toledo was Peru's president from 2001 to 2006 and has lived in California in recent years, defying orders from his country's courts to return to Peru to face charges.

+He had been a visiting scholar at Stanford University as recently as 2017, though the school has said it was an unpaid position.
+He earned a doctoral degree in education and two master's degrees from the university.

+In March, he was arrested in Menlo Park on suspicion of public drunkenness at a restaurant but was released without charges.

 Comments